Pet Safety in Bloom: Which Flowers Are Dangerous for Pets?

 • Tulips

-• Dogs and Cats: The highest concentration of toxins is in the bulbs.
+• Dogs and Cats: While the plant itself is toxic, the highest concentration of toxins is in the bulbs.
 Ingestion can lead to significant stomach upset, depression, and possible intestinal obstructions.

 • Daffodils